gewure/C/README.md

 Basically some popular tiny challenges that people struggle with when starting to learn C.
 Can be described as 'didactic examples'.

+# functionPtr.c
+  Implements a map-function that calls functions via function-pointers on an array, explains how function-pointers are used and what they are good for

 # recursiveMultiply.c
   How to implement multiplication of two numbers using recursion